ember-intl/ember-intl/README.md

 ### Helper Options
 * All helpers accept optional arguments:
-	* `locales` argument to explicitly pass/override the application locale
+	* `locale` argument to explicitly pass/override the application locale
 	* `format` argument which you pass in a key corresponding to a format configuration in `app/formats.js`

 ## Writing Unit Tests